wylee/django-local-settings/README.md

-    `inject_settings()` loads the project's local settings from a file (`$CWD/local.cfg` by default), prompting for any that are missing, and returns a new dictionary with local settings merged over any base settings.
+    `inject_settings()` loads the project's local settings from a file (`$CWD/local.cfg` by default), prompting for any that are missing, and/or environment variables, and returns a new dictionary with local settings merged over any base settings.
 When not running on a TTY/console, missing local settings will cause an exception to be raised.

     After `inject_settings()` runs, you'll be able to access the local settings in the settings module as usual, in case some dynamic configuration is required.
 For example, you could do `if DEBUG:
     ...`.
-At this point, `DEBUG` is no longer a `LocalSetting` instance--it's a regular bool.
+At this point, `DEBUG` is no longer a `LocalSetting` instance--it's a regular Python `bool`.

 - Now you can run any `manage.py` command, and you will be prompted to enter any missing local settings.
 On the first run, the settings file